sspencer/packer/README.md

 # Packer

-Go implementation of a Binary Tree Algorithm for bin packing.
-Based on Jake Gordon's [bin-packing](https://github.com/jakesgordon/bin-packing) project on github.
+Packer is a command line utility that creates CSS sprites.
+It utilizes a binary tree algorithm to find the most efficient shape in which to pack the images (long rectangle, tall rectangle, square, etc).
+This utility is written in Go and the algorithm is based on
+Jake Gordon's [bin-packing](https://github.com/jakesgordon/bin-packing)
+JavaScript project on github.

 There are not a lot of options yet and a stylesheet is not created yet, but a CSS Sprite image is created.